bukosabino/scoring-handler/README.md

 # Challenge

-Compare the performance on asynchronous and synchronous architectures for Machine Learning deployment models and understanding where the performance delta comes from.
+Compare the performance on asynchronous and synchronous architectures for Machine Learning deployment real-time models and understanding where the performance delta comes from.

 # Architectures